-- Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies not medically necessary; - · Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice; - Experimental or investigational procedures, treatments, drugs, or devices (see page 42 for specifics concerning transplants); - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest; - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; - Services, drugs, or supplies required for obtaining or continuing employment or insurance, attending schools or camp, or travel; or - Services, drugs, or supplies you receive without charge while in active military service. - Services or supplies furnished by yourself, immediate relatives or household members, such as spouse, parents, children, brothers or sisters by blood, marriage or adoption. - Research costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.
+- Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies not medically necessary; - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice; - Services, drugs, or supplies not listed in this brochure as being covered; - Experimental or investigational procedures, treatments, drugs, or devices (see page 42 for specifics concerning transplants); - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest; - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; - Services, drugs, or supplies required for obtaining or continuing employment or insurance, attending schools or camp, or travel; or - Services, drugs, or supplies you receive without charge while in active military service. - Services or supplies furnished by yourself, immediate relatives or household members, such as spouse, parents, children, brothers or sisters by blood, marriage or adoption. - Research costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.